SpecTUS: Spectral Translator for Unknown Structures annotation from EI-MS spectra: Results

 \subsection{Baseline results}

-First, we compared SSS and HSS, to the upper-bound based on structural similarity (BDC) to quantify the limitations of current database search methods (Figure~\ref{fig:db_comparison} and Table~\ref{tab:db_search_comparison}).
+Initially, we compared SSS and HSS, to the upper-bound based on structural similarity (BDC) to quantify the limitations of current database search methods (Figure~\ref{fig:db_comparison} and Table~\ref{tab:db_search_comparison}).
 The analysis focuses on the percentage of cases where the standard database search methods (SSS, HSS) successfully retrieved the most structurally similar compound from the database among their top-$k$ candidates.
 Importantly, this metric does not evaluate the quality of the retrieved candidates relative to the ground truth; rather, it highlights how standard database search methods perform within the inherent constraints of database searching.
 Across all test sets (NIST test, SWGDRUG, Cayman, and MONA), several patterns emerged.

-First, the performance of database search methods was relatively consistent across datasets, except for MONA, possibly due to higher occurrence of TOF spectra or generally less thorough curation.
-Surprisingly, results for the NIST test set were lower than those of SWGDRUG and Cayman, despite better curation of the NIST library.
+The performance of database search methods was relatively consistent across datasets, except for MONA, possibly due to higher occurrence of TOF spectra or generally less thorough curation.
+Surprisingly, results for the NIST test set were lower than those of Cayman, despite better curation of the NIST library.

-Second, HSS consistently outperformed SSS, demonstrating its superiority across all datasets.
-However, even HSS struggled to retrieve the best candidate as the top-50 candidate list did not surpass the 60\% success rate, and the performance of HSS$_{10}$ hovered around 50\% at maximum.
-On the other hand, SSS failed to exceed the 30\% success rate, even with 50 retrieved candidates, and SSS$_1$ retrieved the optimal candidate in only around 10\% cases.
+HSS consistently outperformed SSS, demonstrating its superiority across all datasets.
+However, even HSS struggled as the top-50 candidate list did not surpass the 60\% success rate, and the performance of HSS$_{10}$ hovered around 50\% at maximum.
+SSS failed to exceed the 30\% success rate, even with 50 retrieved candidates, and SSS$_1$ retrieved the optimal candidate in only around 10\% cases.

 Finally, the number of retrieved candidates significantly impacts performance.
 Extending the list from 1 to 10 candidates yields a substantial improvement, but further extending it to 50 candidates offers only marginal additional gains, especially considering the increased workload for experts required to manually evaluate these candidates.
 For practical purposes, retrieving a single candidate is insufficient, delivering the correct structure in only about 20\% cases (HSS), depending on spectrum quality.